This article first appeared in CIO magazine.

 A companion to the last virtue, for the CIO, prudence means knowing when, where and how to invest both time and money into tech and data management.
 This involves keeping abreast of rapid developments and focusing on how to integrate the right ones to deliver your data strategy – as Gartner says: “In this new world, success is based not on what CIOs build, but on the services they integrate.
-The IT organization will move from manufacturer to buyer, and the CIO will become an expert orchestrator of services.
-Investing in technologies seen to provide key capabilities or sources of differentiation, and pruning others, will have a profound impact on the IT organization.”
+The IT organisation will move from manufacturer to buyer, and the CIO will become an expert orchestrator of services.
+Investing in technologies seen to provide key capabilities or sources of differentiation, and pruning others, will have a profound impact on the IT organisation.”

 Virtue is its own reward

-These virtues and their associated behaviors will come as no surprise to successful CIOs – they’re already living by them, using them to guide their businesses and reaping the rewards.
+These virtues and their associated behaviours will come as no surprise to successful CIOs – they’re already living by them, using them to guide their businesses and reaping the rewards.
 And those who are still on the path to becoming ‘business leaders rather than function leaders’ should find that they are working towards their own virtuous circle where they and the business drive each other to greater efficiencies, better data strategies and a more secure future.